Stem Cells: Science and Society

 About the Course:

-As a result of this course, you will have a basic understanding of the science behind stem cell research, its applications and potential, and its social implications.
-We hope you will have enough knowledge on this subject to be able to, after your completion of this course, understand and participate in stem cell activities on campus and be informed about the political stances surrounding this developing field.
+After taking this course, students will have a basic understanding of stem cell science, its potential and applications, the controversy behind it, and its role in society.
+We hope students will possess enough knowledge to understand and participate in stem cell activities on campus and beyond, while also formulating their own position on the political stances surrounding stem cell research.

 How to Enroll: